Best hair brush for thick hair to untangle knots and smooth frizz

 Cons

 Want some help styling your barnet when blow drying?
-You need this brush.
-It's designed with HeatFlex bristles that are long enough to reach the scalp through thicker and courser hair types and features a ceramic barrel that emits negative ions to tame frizz and flyaways.
+You need this WetBrush Smooth and Shine Round Brush.
+It's designed with HeatFlex bristles that are aligned in a spiral to make styling easier and smoother.
+These bristles are long enough to reach the scalp through thicker and courser hair types and the brush also features a ceramic barrel that emits negative ions to tame frizz and flyaways.

 Pros